zynomon/debian-minimal/README.md

 a way to create a debian minimal versions of DE through netinstall , without all bloats

-- No headache of stuffs that not found.
+- No headache of stuffs that are hard to  not find.
--

 ---

 1. clone repo